behnam-yousefi/MNDA/Supplementary_File.md

 *MNDA pipeline for condition "b"*

 In this example we use the data of Milieu Interieur project (ref).
 In this example we construct ISNs of GCNs for 978 healthy samples.
 The aim would be to find genes whose neighbourhood variation, between the two condition stimulated and non-stimulated, is associated with sex.
 Following the MNDA pipeline, we first construct a set of paired ISNs for the two conditions, i.e before stimulation and after treatment using the *lionessR* R package.
 In each network, nodes represent genes and the edge weights demostrated the correlation of gene expressi.
 The imputed ISNs are reposited in ```"usage_examples/Data/ISN_net.rds"```.

-In our example, we use the gene expression profile of blood samples before and after being stimulated with BCG vaccine and Ecoli.
-We then find genes whose neighbourhood changes (dynamics) has a significant association with their sex.
-To impute ISNs, we use *lionessR* R package.
 We first read the ISN data creat the node list.
 `````{R}
 data = data.frame(readRDS("Data/ISN_net.rds"))
 nodeList = t(sapply(rownames(data), function(x) strsplit(x,"_")[[1]]))